Cost of Attendance

 New Student Tuition and Fees

 Drexel Central is the University's one-stop service for student finance and registration information.
-Visit the Drexel Central website to view our tuition and fee rates:
+To view our tuition and fee rates, visit the Drexel Central's Billing Information for Prospective Undergraduate Students.

 Students are considered full-time when registered for 12–20 credits per term.
 The part-time rate applies when registered for 11 credits or fewer per term.